Big, bigger, Phuket

 November and February are also great times to travel, with slightly lower prices compared to December and January.

-We visited Phuket ourselves in January, and it’s during this time at the beginning of the year that Phuket experiences its high season, with the most tourists and the most stable sunny weather.
+We’ve visited Phuket ourselves in both January and February, and it’s during this time at the beginning of the year that Phuket experiences its high season, with the most tourists and the most stable sunny weather.

 Temperatures are slightly cooler, and in turn, hotel prices are higher – especially from around mid-December to mid-January.